-Jeff is a lifetime member of CMA and NSAI.
-Also a member of SAG-AFTRA, AFM, NARAS and ACM.
+Jeff is currently on the Board Of Directors of the Country Music Association and is a lifetime member of NSAI.
+Also a member of SAG-AFTRA, AFM, NARAS and ACM

 Copyright © 2019 Jeff Stevens - All Rights Reserved.